collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 There is a saying, "Don't miss the forest for the trees".
 It means, don't focus so much on the details that you don't see the larger picture.
 I think quite often, when people are using Git and GitHub, they are focusing on the details and missing the larger picture.
 This talk is about the larger picture.
 -->

-This talk is about teaching you the essential process and the underlying common thread between collaboration and code review, so that you can get started as quickly as possible.
+This talk is about teaching you the underlying logic and essential process between collaboration and code review, so that you can get started as quickly as possible.

 There are many variations to how things can be done in GitHub.
 This talk is not about teaching you all of those variations.
 At the end of this talk, you will find links to the official documentation of Git and GitHub where you can find info about variations.

 <!--
 I am going to tell you the most typical examples.
+Parts of this process can be reused, for instance, during code review.
 -->

 </td></tr>